Fed survey finds growth 'downshifted' in summer due to COVID

 The Fed survey, released Wednesday, said the slowdown was largely attributable to a pullback in dining out, travel and tourism in most parts of the country, reflecting concerns about the spread of the delta variant.

-The survey was based on interviews with the central bank's business contacts completed before Aug.
-30 in the Fed's 12 regional bank districts.
-It will be used in discussions when Fed officials hold their next interest rate meeting on Sept.
+“Economic growth downshifted slightly to a moderate pace in early July through August,” the report, known as the Beige Book, said.
+It was based on interviews done by the Fed's 12 regional banks and completed by Aug.
+30. It will be used in discussions when Fed officials hold their next interest rate meeting on Sept.
 21-22.

 There had been an expectation that Fed officials could announce at this month's meeting plans to start reducing the central bank's $120 billion monthly bond purchases, which are being made to help lower long-term interest rates.